Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 My Response:

-Shamoun never considered the reality that the science of hadeeth was set up in order to distinguish false narrations from true ones.
-He thinks that if somehow a difference of opinion on a certain narration occurs then that makes all of our traditions doubtful.
-This is just sheer ignorance and this logic can even be used more forcefully against Shamoun, for we can say that since there is a difference of opinion over the veracity of Mark 16:9-20 and other passages in the Bible that would render his entire Bible doubtful!
+Shamoun never considered the reality that the science of hadeeth was set up to distinguish false narrations from true ones.
+He thinks that if somehow a difference of opinion on a certain narration occurs, then all of our traditions will be doubtful.
+This is just sheer ignorance, and this logic can even be used more forcefully against Shamoun, for we can say that since there is a difference of opinion over the veracity of Mark 16:9-20 and other passages in the Bible, that would render his entire Bible doubtful!

-As previously shown (from a link that Shamoun provided!) these traditions are not very reliable specifically because of weaknesses in their chains of transmission.
-Secondly, even if we do accept these traditions then they still don't pose a problem, as I have previously explained.
+As previously shown (from a link that Shamoun provided!), these traditions are not very reliable, specifically because of weaknesses in their chains of transmission.
+Secondly, as I have previously explained, even if we accept these traditions, they still don't pose a problem.

 Sam Shamoun said: